akashdip2001/SQL-study-notes/README.md

 ### **ALTER Table**

-The ALTER Command allow us to altering the structure of object new Column, drop add Constraint etc.
+The ALTER Command allow us to altering the structure of object like- add a new Column, drop or Rename a Column, add Constraint etc.

 ```sql
 sql> ALTER TABLE employees ADD age INT;